 What you should do: In addition to minimising your exfoliating to once or twice a week, choose less abrasive scrubs and opt for chemical rather than manual ones (particularly if you have sensitive skin).
 You can also opt for less abrasive ingredients, including common K-Beauty favourites like Betaine Salicylate.

-This is another piece of scary skincare advice but one that is commonly repeated – if you have oily skin, don’t moisturise it because your skin is already moisturised enough (or might become even more oily if you do).
+This is another piece of scary skincare advice but one that is commonly repeated – if you have oily skin, don’t moisturise it.
+The thinking is that because your skin is already moisturised enough you don't need it.
+Or else, you might become even more oily if you moisturise.

 The problem with oily skin is that there is an imbalance between the levels of sebum and moisture.
 You can actually correct this with proper hydration, and help keep overacted oil glands in check.